emu479p01/emu-framework-docs/admin/troubleshooting.md

 # Troubleshoot the system

+## Audience

+Framework administrators and deployment operators.

+## Prerequisites

+Access to application status, logs, host storage, and Docker commands when applicable.

 ## App does not start

 Check ports, free disk space, runtime versions, and logs.
 Windows users can run `status.cmd`; Docker users can run `docker compose ps` and `docker compose logs --tail=200`.